 Set Your Food and Forget It

-Use your slow cooker or instant pot to make tasty meals you can set and forget.
+Using your slow cooker or instant pot to make tasty meals, you can set and forget.
+This is one of my most favorite cooking shortcuts or hacks of all time.

 This will leave you with tender perfectly cooked meals that you don't have to watch while they cook.

-AND like the slow cooker it is pretty hands off once you get everything in the instant pot.
+AND like the slow cooker, it is pretty hands off once you get everything in the instant pot.
+Check out my guide to getting started with the instant pot if you are new to the instant pot or thinking about getting started.

 For busy moms, this is the perfect way to know for sure that you will have a meal hot and ready when dinner time rolls around.